In my latest post at Babble Voices, I share what I learned by watching my mother in-law — a master declutterer — at work.

 When parents judge each other without the benefit of the full story.

-Like 0 Retweet 0 Google +1 0 Pin it 0 As most of you know, I'm in book-writing mode.
+As most of you know, I'm in book-writing mode.
 The Introduction and first three chapters of Minimalist Parenting are sitting on our editor's desk.
 It's so exciting.
 Christine and I keep marveling at how smoothly the process is going.
-I don't mean to make it sound […]
+I don't mean to make it sound easy or effortless; it's time-consuming work, and the writing is […]

 Eureka!
 Healthy, homemade potato chips you make in the microwave!